 Symptoms are the primary focus of most identified reviews.
-The most commonly mentioned symptoms include fatigue, which also seems to be the most prevalent one (also amongst those with mild initial disease) [1], followed by headaches, breathing difficulties, smell and taste disturbances, cognitive impairments, sleep and anxiety disorders.
-These were also the most commonly reported symptoms among patients in Switzerland [2], [3].
+The most commonly mentioned symptoms include fatigue, which also seems to be the most prevalent one (also amongst those with mild initial disease) [10], followed by headaches, chest pain, breathing difficulties, smell and taste disturbances, muscle and join pain, cognitive impairments, sleep and anxiety disorders.
+These were also the most commonly reported symptoms among patients in Switzerland [1], [2].

-A group of patients exclusively experiences fatigue or upper respiratory complaints, while others multiple and multi-system symptoms [1].
-While many continuously experience one or multiple symptoms, reviews report that some persons living with Long COVID experience relapsing-remitting disease, with periods of improvements and flare-ups, also described as the "corona coaster" [1][16].
-Symptoms are often reported as debilitating, having a strong negative impact on mental health and quality of life [17].
-The evidence for pediatric Long COVID patients remains limited, however, there are indications of multisystem inflammatory syndrome development, as well as a range of symptoms that are also common among adults, including fatigue, breathing difficulties, heart palpitations, headaches, attention difficulties and cognitive deficits, muscle weakness and pain, dizziness, sore throat, abdominal pain, depression and skin rashes [26].
+A group of patients exclusively experiences fatigue or upper respiratory complaints, while others multiple and multi-system symptoms [10].
+While many continuously experience one or multiple symptoms, reviews report that some persons living with Long COVID experience relapsing-remitting disease, with periods of improvements and flare-ups, also described as the "corona coaster" [10][15].
+Symptoms are often reported as debilitating, having a strong negative impact on mental health and quality of life [16].
+The evidence for pediatric Long COVID patients remains limited, however, there are indications of multisystem inflammatory syndrome development, as well as a range of symptoms that are also common among adults, including fatigue, cough, breathing difficulties, heart palpitations, headaches, attention difficulties and cognitive deficits, muscle weakness and pain, join pain, dizziness, sore throat, abdominal pain, diarrhea, sleep disturbances depression, smell and taste alterations, loss of appetite and weight, and skin rashes [42]-[44].
 Most existing reviews did not classify disease and symptom severity based on indicators such as number of medical visits or inability to work.
 These are important indicators, which, if combined with lived experience of symptoms, their duration, as well as their interference with social life can provide a holistic picture of disease burden.
 Appendix 4 provides a list of all reported potential Long COVID symptoms and the reviews they were reported in.